 Disable the MemoryDiagnostic Task

 If you have tried everything else already suggested, you can try disabling tasks directly related to the System and Compressed Memory.
-Make sure you backup your system before continuing with this method.
+Make sure you back up your system before continuing with this method.

 As before, type “task scheduler” into the Start menu and open it.
 Click on “Task Scheduler Library” in the left-side menu.
 Then choose “Microsoft,” “Windows,” and “MemoryDiagnostic.”

 Now, in the center menu, click “RunFullMemoryDiagnostic.”
-Then, on the right-side menu select “Disable.”
+Then, on the right-side menu, select “Disable.”

 Disable the Speech Runtime Executable Process

-In some cases, the Speech Runtime Executable process, which is associated with Windows 10 speech recognition and Cortana is causing the System and Compressed Memory overload.
-You can remove cortana if you don’t use that feature too.
+In some cases, the Speech Runtime Executable process, which is associated with Windows 10 speech recognition and Cortana, is causing the System and Compressed Memory overload.
+You can remove Cortana if you don’t use that feature too.

-If you follow this method, you need to backup your computer or create a system restore point before you do it.
+If you follow this method, you need to back up your computer or create a system restore point before you do it.

-Keep in mind, if you disable Speech Runtime Executable, Windows 10 will no longer have speech recognition.
+If you disable Speech Runtime Executable, Windows 10 will no longer have speech recognition.
 Also, as a Microsoft system process, it will reactivate.

 Right-click on the Task Bar.
 Choose “Task Manager” from the options that appear.